gregnb/simple-react-router/README.md

 # simple-react-router
-This is a simple Client side ONLY React Router
+This is a simple client side ONLY React Router